tuomaseerola/pakistan-chords/README.md

-This repository contains data and analysis concerning study titled “Sweetness is in the Ear of the Beholder: Chord Preference Across Western and Pakistani Listeners” by AUTHORS.
-These files are available at REMOVED FOR REVIEW.
+This repository contains data and analysis concerning study titled “Sweetness is in the Ear of the Beholder: Chord Preference Across Western and Pakistani Listeners” by *AUTHORS*.
+These files are available at *REMOVED FOR REVIEW*.

 ## Load the data